grifdev26/interviewprep/lightbox/userpostapi/README.md

 This section will outline how to run the API server locally in a development environment.

-### PostgresSQL Database
+### PostgreSQL Database

-The UserPosts API Server utilizes a PostgresSQL Server for its backend storage.
+The UserPosts API Server utilizes a PostgreSQL Server for its backend storage.

-The PostgresSQL Database can be run in a local Docker environment
+The PostgreSQL Database can be run in a local Docker environment

-- Pull the latest PostgresSQL database image
+- Pull the latest PostgreSQL database image
 ```bash
 docker pull postgres
 ```

-- Pull the latest PostgresSQL database image
+- Pull the latest PostgreSQL database image
 ```bash
 docker run --name postgres_local -e POSTGRES_USER=myuser -e POSTGRES_PASSWORD=mypassword -e POSTGRES_DB=mydatabase -p 5432:5432 -v pgdata:/var/lib/postgresql/data -d postgres
 ```